ripienaar/free-for-dev/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] It has a free tier not just a free trial
  - [ ] The submission mentions what is free
  - [ ] The submission is not already present in the list

-### Thank You

-This list is the result of more than a thousand people contributing to make something useful, we appreciate your efforts.